Frequently Asked Questions

 Find answers to any questions you have about agency transcripts.
 If you don't see an answer to your question, please reach out to support.

-Each state has a unique system for tracking professional development activities for early childhood educators.
-In many states, this system is called a registry or professional development registry.
-Many states have a more specific name for their registry system, but the general idea is that this system is used to verify professional development for early childhood educators, including uploading certificates, reporting attendance, reviewing training opportunities from the state, and training approval statuses.
+This is used to verify professional development for early childhood educators, including uploading certificates, reporting attendance, reviewing training opportunities from the state, and training approval statuses.

 Most registry systems provide a unique ID number that is associated with a user's individual account.
 This is your registry ID.